blackboxlogic/Cos470/Assignment0/Assignment.md

    1. What you want to get out of this class
    1. Learning style
    1. Anything else you'd like me to know
+   1. What other classes are you taking this semester
 1. Commit this file, and push it to github

 ## Reading: